aayushi-12-10/Ensemble_Recommendation_System/README.md

 ### File structure

 The jupyter notebook (`RecSys.ipynb`) is the combination of all the python files in one place while each python file represents the individual components of the project.
+You can either run all the cells in the juputer notebook or run the `HybridTest.py` file.

+### Team Members

+* Aayushi Padia(21bds002)
+* Aryan TN(21bds006)
+* Nupur Sangwai(21bds046)
+* Sharan Thummagunti(21bds061)
+* Vivaan Sharma(21bds070)